 One tablespoon of table sugar (sucrose) contains 46 total calories, while a tablespoon of raw honey contains 64 total calories[*][*].
-Honey is higher in total calories but typically sweeter than regular sugar.
-Table sugar is stripped of much of its natural sweetness during processing.
+Honey is higher in total calories but typically sweeter than regular sugar since table sugar is stripped of much of its natural sweetness during processing.

 One tablespoon of raw honey contains 17 grams of net carbs — 16 of which come from sugar.
-It contains zero grams total fat, no dietary fiber and only a tenth of a gram of protein.
+It contains zero grams of fat, no dietary fiber, and only a tenth of a gram of protein.
 As you probably guessed from its nutrition facts, honey is a high-carb food and holds no place on the keto diet.

 Will Honey Kick You Out of Ketosis?

-Remember, ketosis is a metabolic state; the keto diet provides guidelines to help you enter ketosis.
-The average individual can consume 25 to 50 grams of total carbs per day and remain in ketosis.
-Active individuals and endurance athletes report they can eat up to 100 grams of carbohydrates per day and stay in ketosis.
+Remember, ketosis is a metabolic state.
+The keto diet provides guidelines to help you enter ketosis.
+The average person can consume 25-50 grams of total carbs per day and remain in ketosis.
+Active people and endurance athletes report they can eat up to 100 grams of carbohydrates per day and stay in ketosis.

-Technically, you could eat a high-carb food, like honey, and stay in ketosis.
-Clearly, eating honey in large quantities will prevent you from entering ketosis and reverse your progress.
-Eating one tablespoon (one serving size) of honey probably won’t hinder your results.
+Technically, you could eat a high-carb food like honey and stay in ketosis.
+However, eating honey in large quantities will prevent you from entering ketosis and reverse your progress.
+That said, eating one tablespoon (one serving size) of honey probably won’t hinder your results.

 Here are a few times when a small amount of honey is acceptable:

-- If you follow the Targeted Ketogenic Diet (TKD): The TKD allows for 20 to 50 grams of extra carbs up to an hour before or after your workout window.
-If you’re an athlete you could eat one tablespoon of raw honey pre-or-post workout.
+- Targeted Ketogenic Diet (TKD): The TKD allows for 20-50 grams of extra carbs up to an hour before or after your workout window.
+If you’re an athlete, you could eat one tablespoon of raw honey pre- or-post workout.

-- If you follow the Cyclical Ketogenic Diet (CKD): The CKD follows a traditional low carb diet for five days, followed by two days of carb backloading.
-This means that for 24 to 48 hours of the week you replenish your glycogen stores with higher amounts of carbs.
+- Cyclical Ketogenic Diet (CKD): The CKD follows a traditional low-carb diet for five days, followed by two days of carb backloading.
+This means that for 24-48 hours of the week you replenish your glycogen stores with higher amounts of carbs.
 This is typically only recommended for endurance athletes who need higher amounts of carbs to perform.

-If you are able to stay in a state of ketosis with a higher carb intake, you may find honey to be a perfectly acceptable part of your diet in moderation.
-It may be best for beginners new to the keto diet to hold off.
+If you’re able to stay in a state of ketosis with a higher carb intake, you may find honey to be a perfectly acceptable part of your diet — as long as you consume it in moderation.
+For keto diet beginners, it may be best to hold off.

-While honey is not suitable for the keto diet, it is a healthy alternative to white sugar.
-Raw honey is abundant in different micronutrients, including vitamin B6, thiamin, niacin, riboflavin, pantothenic acid, calcium, copper, iron, magnesium, manganese, phosphorus, potassium, sodium and zinc[*].
+While honey is not suitable for the keto diet, it’s a healthy alternative to white sugar.
+Raw honey is abundant in different micronutrients, including vitamin B6, thiamin, niacin, riboflavin, pantothenic acid, calcium, copper, iron, magnesium, manganese, phosphorus, potassium, sodium, and zinc[*].

 There are key health benefits you gain when you replace traditional table sugar with raw honey.
-These include weight loss, a powerful source of energy, an increase in antioxidants found and distributed throughout the body, a restful night’s sleep, wound healing, antibacterial effects and lower chances of developing diabetes[*].
+These can include weight loss, improved energy, an increase in antioxidants found and distributed throughout the body, a restful night’s sleep, wound healing, antibacterial effects, and lower chances of developing diabetes[*][*][*][*][*].

-Instead of honey, choose a sweetener that won’t spike your blood sugar.
-Like honey, these sweeteners are healthy alternatives to table sugar, but rank low on the glycemic index.
-They won’t spike your blood sugar or insulin levels — two negative side effects of honey.
+Instead of honey, choose a sweetener with zero calories that won’t spike your blood sugar.
+Like honey, these sweeteners are healthy alternatives to table sugar and rank low on the glycemic index.
+They won’t spike your blood sugar or insulin levels — two adverse side effects of honey.

 Choose one of these keto-friendly sweeteners instead of honey:

-- Stevia: Stevia contains no calories, ranks zero on the glycemic index and is 200 to 300 times sweeter than regular sugar[*].
+- Stevia: This natural sweetener contains no calories, ranks zero on the glycemic index, and is 200-300 times sweeter than regular sugar[*].

-- Monk Fruit: Monk fruit is typically prefered to stevia, as it doesn’t have a bitter aftertaste.
+- Monk Fruit: Monk fruit sweetener is typically preferred to stevia, as it doesn’t have a bitter aftertaste.
 It also ranks zero on the glycemic index and is 300 times sweeter than sugar.

-While raw honey beats most traditional sweeteners in terms of overall health benefits, it is too high in carbohydrates and natural sugars to be a safe bet for the ketogenic diet.
-The only way to make raw honey a part of your diet on a low carb or keto diet is if you are:
+While raw honey beats most traditional sweeteners in terms of overall health benefits, it’s too high in carbohydrates and natural sugars to be a safe bet for the ketogenic diet.
+The only way to make raw honey a part of your diet on a low-carb or keto diet is if you are: